jkeller12/APCSFinalProject/README.md

 Ok Update later on in the same day: the object oriented appraoch was most definetly clearer and better.
 I'm deleting my current structure and restarting.

-What needs implementing in King Class:
+Future Necessary Implements:

+-inCheck Method
--inCheck Method: tells whether or not the king is in check on a square --> Might need other classes written first (the extension of what squares each piece threatens is crucial)
+-->Tells whether or not the king is in check on a square --> MUST ADD TO END OF EACH MOVABLE method: a piece can't move so that their king becomes checked --> Might need other classes written first (the extension of what squares each piece threatens is crucial)

--For Castling, I need to make sure neither the king or rook as moved. (the rook hasmoved method doens't transfer)
+-For Castle, check for king or rook prior moves. (the rook hasmoved method doens't transfer)

+- threatens
+--> Idea: when board is initialzied an array of threatened squares is created.
+Upon each move, that array is updated --> Problem: computing time needed, is there a better approach?